seatsio/seatsio-angular/projects/seatsio-angular/README.md

-# seatsio-angular, the official Seats.io Angular 7 wrapper
+# seatsio-angular, the official Seats.io Angular wrapper

-Angular 7 wrapper for rendering [Seats.io](https://www.seats.io) seating charts.
+Angular 7, 8 and 9 wrapper for rendering [Seats.io](https://www.seats.io) seating charts.
 Brought to you by the Seats.io team.

 # Installation